 Grafana Explore

-In addition to the HTTP APIs described in the preceding sections, you can run ad hoc queries directly in the Grafana UI.
+If you prefer an interactive UI to direct API calls, you can run the same kinds of ad hoc queries in Grafana.
 Grafana Explore is available in CoreWeave Grafana and supports the full range of PromQL and LogQL for ad hoc queries on metrics and logs.
 You can also view metadata such as which metrics are available or which labels you can use to filter PromQL queries.

-While CoreWeave’s default dashboards offer curated views of specific logs and metrics, you can use the Explore tab to investigate metrics more deeply.
+CoreWeave’s default dashboards offer curated views of specific logs and metrics, and you can use the Explore tab to investigate metrics in more detail.